evanhockings/QuantumACES.jl/docs/src/public.md

 # Public documentation

-Documentation for the public interface of `AveragedCircuitEigenvalueSampling.jl`.
+Documentation for the public interface of `ACES.jl`.

 ## Index